-In addition to the Act, the Singapore data protection regime consists of various general or sector / industry-specific guidelines issued by the Commission.
+In addition to the Act, the Singapore data protection regime consists of various general or sector / industry-specific guidelines issued by the Personal Data Protection Commission ("Commission").
 While these guidelines are advisory in nature and not legally binding, they indicate the manner in which the Commission will interpret the Act.
 Therefore, it is best practice to carefully observe and follow these guidelines.

-The data protection obligations under the Act do not apply to the public sector, to whom separate rules under the Government Instruction Manual 8 (“IM8”) and the Public Sector (Governance) Act apply.
+The data protection obligations under the Act do not apply to the public sector, to whom separate rules under the Government Instruction Manual 8 ("IM8") and the Public Sector (Governance) Act apply.
 Collectively, these rules provide comparable standards of data protection compared to the Act, including similar investigations and enforcement actions taken against data security breaches.
 The Public Sector Data Security Review Committee was convened on March 31, 2019 to conduct a comprehensive review of data security policies and practices across the public sector.
-Following this, the IM8 will be updated in 2020 to introduce new measures such as:
+The Government implemented its recommendations and adopted changes to its data security measures.
+Examples include: